robiot/aliaan/README.md

 - "bilakatu" - to become
 - "geratu" - to stay

 ### Interjections:
 - "on" - yes
 - "sey" - no, denying
 - "owow" - wow
 - "oli" - hi
 - "looap" - goodbye

+## Conjunctions:
+- "ok" - and
+- "rengatik" - because, because of

 ### Nouns:
 To make a noun plural.
 Say it twice, bound by a "-".
 For instance got (cat) in plural would be got-got (cats).